Sport in South Korea: Popular sports

-Football and Baseball have traditionally been regarded as the most popular sports in Korea.
-A 2021 poll showed that a plurality of 25% of South Korean sports fans identified football as their favorite sport, with baseball ranked 2nd at 18.8% of respondents.
+Football and baseball have traditionally been regarded as the most popular sports in Korea.
+A 2021 poll showed that a plurality of 25% of South Korean sports fans identified football as their favourite sport, with baseball ranked 2nd at 18.8% of respondents.
 However, the polling did not indicate the extent to which respondents follow both sports.

 Baseball

 Baseball was introduced in 1905 by American missionaries.
-The American missionaries' goal was to use Baseball to spread muscular Christianity.
-Professional baseball league, KBO League started in 1982 with 6 teams, now 10 teams.
+The American missionaries' goal was to use baseball to spread muscular Christianity.
+Professional baseball league, KBO League started in 1982 with six teams, now ten teams.
 Korea won the Gold Medal in baseball at the 2008 Olympic Games.
-Korea is also a regular participant in the World Baseball Classic, and runner-up in 2009 and 3th in 2006.
+Korea is also a regular participant in the World Baseball Classic, and runner-up in 2009 and 3rd in 2006.
 Korea is considered one of the best baseball countries in international competition.
 Several Korean players have gone on to play in Major League Baseball.
 The domestic KBO League consistently draws 8 million total fans per year, averaging approximately 11,500 spectators per game, both highest among professional spectator sports in South Korea.
 There is also an active baseball cheering culture in South Korea, with each team having its own method of cheering.

 Association football

 In the early 1900s, football became an integral piece of Korean nationalism.
-It also became a symbol for the rivalry between Pyongyang and Gyungsung (Seoul) at the time.
-The people of Pyungyang used it to demonstrate their modernity and to resist the centralizing power of Gyungsung.
+It also became a symbol for the rivalry between Pyeongyang and Seoul at the time.
+The people of Pyeongyang used it to demonstrate their modernity and to resist the centralised power of Seoul.
+Now Seoul and Busan, Seoul and Daegu have similar rivaly that resist the centralised power of Seoul.

-The national football team became the first team in the Asian Football Confederation to reach the FIFA World Cup semi-finals in the 2002 FIFA World Cup, jointly hosted by South Korea and Japan.
-The Korea Republic national team (as it is known) has qualified for every World Cup since Mexico 1986, and has broken out of the group stage thrice: first in 2002, then in 2010, when it was defeated by eventual semi-finalist Uruguay in the Round of 16, and in 2022, where it was defeated by eventual quarter-finalist Brazil.
-At the 2012 Summer Olympics, South Korea won the Bronze Medal for football.
+The national football team became the first team in the Asian Football Confederation (AFC) to reach the FIFA World Cup semi-finals in the 2002 FIFA World Cup, which South Korea jointly hosted with Japan.
+The Korea National Football Team (as it is known) has qualified for every World Cup since Mexico 1986, and has broken out of the group stage thrice: first in 2002, then in 2010, when it was defeated by eventual semi-finalist Uruguay in the Round of 16, and in 2022, where it was defeated by eventual quarter-finalist Brazil.
+At the 2012 Summer Olympics, South Korea's U-23 team won the bronze medal in men's football.

-South Korea, which competes internationally under the name of "Korea Republic", has qualified for eleven FIFA World Cups including the most recent 2022 tournament (Asian record), and co-hosted the 2002 World Cup, finishing in 4th place.
+South Korea, which competes internationally under the name of "Korea Republic", has qualified for twelve FIFA World Cups including the most recent 2026 tournament (Asian record), and co-hosted the 2002 World Cup, finishing in 4th place.
 Also in 2010, the country's under-17 women's team won the 2010 FIFA U-17 Women's World Cup in Trinidad and Tobago, claiming South Korea's first-ever title in worldwide FIFA competition.
 The K-League is the oldest domestic professional football league in Asia.
 A huge number of tiny amateur football gatherings are active and immensely popular.